1. What should my child wear for gymnastics?

 6. Why do the prices vary per program and session?

-Our classes are priced bases on the time length of the class and the # of classes in the session (which is based on the # of weeks in that particular) These prices can also vary between which day of the week for the classes because of cancellations due to holidays, long weekends ect.
+The rates depend on the time length of the class (ie. 45 mins vs. 1 hr) and the # of classes in the session (which is based on the # of weeks in the session).
+Prices can vary depending on the day of the week due to cancellations for holidays, long weekends, ect.

 7. How do progress reports work?